 On any night walking on Lincoln Road in Miami Beach you can see couples holding hands, guys opening doors for their girlfriends, and men carrying their woman’s shopping bag from “Zara”.

-In Mexico City, you can see men and women with their arms around each other as they browse through Centro Santa Fe.
+In Mexico City, you see men and women with their arms around each other as they browse through Centro Santa Fe.

 In Panama City, it’s not unusual to see couples offer PDA on the modern Metro subway.